sse-lnu/StructSAR/README.md

 StructSAR is a reproducible experiment package for software architecture recovery using graph embeddings and graph neural networks.

 The repository includes the final source code, processed datasets, and ground-truth labels used by the experiment runner.
-Raw dependency-extraction outputs and notebooks are not included.

 ## Repository Layout